MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 ## License requirements

-The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their exisitng Sales Copilot license](features-d365-users.md).
+The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their existing Sales Copilot license](features-d365-users.md).
 Organizations that have purchased Copilot for Sales will see the fully integrated experience within Microsoft Outlook.
 For more information, see [Summarize an email thread using sales information in Outlook](email-summary-premium.md).

 ## Anatomy of email summary